cicada3318/lab-files/README.md

-# SIMPLY Trade something for getting the password
+# Muhammad Hashir - BSCS
+This repo contains all the assignments, activities and project's source files.